-Project Management Interview Answers:One of the common project management interview question, The model answer is: Project management application of tools and techniques available to ensure the defined tasks are completed properly involves applying the knowledge & skills of the project team members including the project manager.
-Proper completion means implies achievement of end results within given budget and time constraints.
-It usually means balancing of the constraints of scope, budget, schedule, quality, risks and resources.
+The model answer is: Project management is the application of tools and techniques available to ensure the defined tasks are completed properly and involves applying the knowledge & and skills of the project team members including the project manager.
+Proper completion implies the achievement of results within a given budget and time constraints.
+It usually means balancing the constraints of scope, budget, schedule, quality, risks, and resources.

 4-What is your definition of success?

 5- Have you ever faced any disagreements in your previous job?
-How did you solve it out?
+How did you solve it?

-This is a tricky management interview questions, you have to take into consideration several disagreements.
-They can be between employees, between the superior and the employees, or even the client and the employees.
+This is a tricky management interview question, you have to take into consideration several disagreements.
+They can be between employees, between the superior and the employees, or even between the client and the employees.

-If you reply that you have never had any disagreements, the interviewer will wonder whether you were really a key player for your skills or simply because you are a people pleaser.
+If you reply that you have never had any disagreements, the interviewer will wonder whether you were a key player in your skills or simply because you are a people pleaser.

 Make sure that you come up with at least one incident where employees and superiors had differences in thought and you were instrumental in changing the scenario.

-6-How do project scheduling help achieve project execution?
+6-How does project scheduling help achieve project execution?

-Most employers are looking for PMP certified for project management vacancies.
+Most employers are looking for PMP-certified project management vacancies.
 Be prepared to talk about your intentions in the project management interview, whether you already have it or you are currently in the planning stages of getting it.

 8-What is EVM, earned value management?